 Ephesians 6:17 (NKJV) And take the helmet of salvation, and the sword of the Spirit, which is the word of God;

-I also ask that God and you forgive me for this egregious error, and any confusion that it has caused you.
-All believers do have the power, authority, and command to rebuke Satan using the Word of God and, when Satan is rebuked with the Word he does flee.
+I ask that God and you forgive me for this egregious error, and any confusion that it caused.
+All believers do have the power, and authority to rebuke Satan using the Word of God and, when Satan is rebuked with the Word he does flee.

 This post was modified September 11, 2017 to correct my misinterpretation of Scripture.